Self-Organized Pattern Formation in Geological Soft Matter

-One particular reaction--diffusion system is Liesegang banding (Fig.~\ref{fig:liesegang}).
-Liesegang band formation is a rhythmic precipitation phenomenon that occurs when one solute diffuses through a gel and reacts with another solute, resulting in distinct bands or rings.
-The spacing of these bands increases geometrically as one moves outward from the point of diffusion \cite{Jablczynski1926, matalon1955liesegang}.
-Although the phenomenon was initially reported by \citeA{Runge1855} and \citeA{Ord1879}, it became more widely known after the systematic experiments conducted by \citeA{liesegang1896uber}.
-In his experiments, Liesegang observed the diffusion of silver nitrate in a gelatin layer containing potassium dichromate, leading to visually striking periodic precipitates with bands oriented parallel to the diffusion front.
-Rings are formed in a radial geometry, while bands exhibit a linear geometry.
-Often, these structures are referred to as periodic precipitation structures \cite{henisch2014periodic}, which is somewhat misleading; the primary defining characteristic of Liesegang structures is that they are generally not simple periodic patterns but instead have aperiodic spacings that follow some geometric series.
-To complicate matters further, the term ``Liesegang'' is frequently found in geological publications to describe any banding observed in rocks.
-Here we must try to disentangle this mess.
+where $x_n$ is the position of the $n$th band and $p$ a spacing coefficient.
+Although the phenomenon was initially reported by~\citeA{Runge1855} and~\citeA{Ord1879}, it became more widely known after the systematic experiments conducted by~\citeA{liesegang1896uber}.
+In his experiments, Liesegang observed the diffusion of silver nitrate in a gelatin layer containing potassium dichromate, leading to visually striking rhythmic precipitates oriented parallel to the diffusion front.
+Rings are formed in a radial geometry, while bands are found in linear geometries.
+Often, these structures are referred to as periodic precipitation structures~\cite{henisch2014periodic}, which is somewhat misleading; as we have noted, the primary defining characteristic of Liesegang structures is that they are generally not simple periodic patterns but instead have aperiodic spacings that follow a geometric series.
+To complicate matters further, the term \emph{Liesegang} is frequently found in geological publications to describe any banding observed in rocks, without regard to its provenance.

-Despite the phenomenon being known for well over a century, the mechanism of the Liesegang band formation is still a matter of discussion.
-Two main groups of theories have been proposed, termed pre- and post-nucleation models, differentiated by the timing of precipitate nucleation in the system \cite{LHeureux1999, nabika2019pattern}.
+Despite the phenomenon being known for well over a century, the mechanism of Liesegang band formation is still a matter of discussion.
+Two main groups of theories have been proposed, termed pre- and post-nucleation models, differentiated by the timing of precipitate nucleation in the system~\cite{LHeureux1999,nabika2019pattern}.

-In the pre-nucleation models, following \citeA{Ostwald1897} and \citeA{Prager1956}, bands are proposed to result from a feedback loop between nucleation and diffusion.
-Precipitation starts at a specific value of supersaturation (the nucleation threshold) and subsequently depletes the solute around it, preventing it from reaching the nucleation threshold in adjacent regions.
-This process is followed by renewed nucleation farther from the initial band, resulting in a rhythmic pattern that regularly obeys precise quantitative spacing laws.
+In the pre-nucleation models, following~\citeA{Ostwald1897} and~\citeA{Prager1956}, bands are proposed to result from a feedback loop between nucleation and diffusion.
+Precipitation starts at a specific value of supersaturation, the nucleation threshold, and subsequently depletes the solute around it, preventing it from reaching the nucleation threshold in adjacent regions.
+This process is followed by renewed nucleation farther from the initial band, resulting in a rhythmic pattern that regularly obeys quantitative spacing laws.